oxygen-dioxide/OpenUtau-Wiki/Getting-Started.md

 Save the project as a new file using File > Save As.

 After saving the project, you can also export all tracks as separate `.ust` files using File > Save As Ust Files.
 The files will be saved in the same folder as the original `.ustx` file.

+### Exporting audio
+After saving the project, use File > Export All to render all tracks as separate `.wav` files.
+The files will be saved in an Export folder next to the original `.ustx` file.

 ## Tracks
 ### Creating tracks